-Bosnia and Herzegovina’s score in the Reporters Without Borders Freedom of the Press Index has shown an improvement of the media freedom situation in recent years.
-As 58th out of 180 countries in the latest 2020 ranking, the Balkan country clearly performs comparatively well by South East European standards, but significant deficits remain.
+Bosnia and Herzegovina’s score in the Reporters Without Borders Freedom of the Press Index hasn’t shown any improvement in comparison to 2020.
+It is still 58th out of 180 countries in the latest 2021 ranking, nonetheless the Balkan country clearly performs comparatively well by South East European standards, but significant deficits remain.
 The NGO Freedom House similarly views the media situation in Bosnia and Herzegovina as "partly free".
 All reports highlight that restrictions of media freedom are more common in the administrative entity Republika Srpska.

 Attacks on journalists threaten media freedom